txtatech/hive-fc-linux/README.md

 https://chat.openai.com/g/g-rf1eXIlTZ-hive

+All required files are included in this repo.

+The main entry point:

+start.html

+NOTES:

+To chunk files located in the 'inputs' folder into JSON use:

+hive_file_chunkerV2.py

+This is not required but to test the integrity of the chunked files do:

+hive_file_dechunkerV2.py

+To create an html containing all chunked JSON files:

+create_html.sh

+The resulting JSON chunks are stored here:

+chunky.html

+The following javascript file is for handling blob urls:

+blobHandler.js

+This is used to handle gzip compression.

+pako_inflate.min.js

+It can also be found here: It can be found here: https://unpkg.com/pako@0.2.7/dist/pako_inflate.min.js

+## NOTES:

 hive-file-chunker is a project that splits files into JSON chunks that will fit within a single Hive blockchain block.

 https://github.com/txtatech/hive-file-chunker